mobilise-d/mobgap/docs/guides/common_datatypes.md

 To make it possible for you to easily create these input datatypes from your own data, we stick to very basic containers with only a few rules associated with them.
-Most structure are {py:class}`pandas.DataFrame` and only the expected columns and index shapes change between different algorithm inputs/outputs.
+Most structure are {external:class}`pandas.DataFrame` and only the expected columns and index shapes change between different algorithm inputs/outputs.

 Below we will list the datatypes in the order that they typically appear in a gait pipeline